 Process parameters – thermoplastics:

-Clamp close speed: Some processes require 50 inches per minute, while others can require 100 inches per minute.
+Clamp close speed: Clamp close speed can go to as high as 1,900 inches per minute.
 Speeds are greater than those required for thermosets because the press has to come down on the material at a rate that will prevent pre-cooling or precure.
 Preheating and premeasuring reduces excess flash, but also helps to prevent precure.

 Clamp Tonnage: Ensuring adequate clamp tonnage will improve output by reducing part defects and pre-mature machine breakdown, saving money in the process.
 If your process requires 200-tons of clamping force, a 400-ton machine is excessive.
 It is important to identify a capable machine for your materials and processes and a press manufacturer that has the engineering expertise to design a press that is built to perform.

 Pressing speeds: Thermoplastics require a greater range of pressing speeds.
 The cycle can last anywhere from a few minutes to an hour, depending on the material selected, the size of the charge and the time required for cooling and curing.
-Fast pressing cycles in compression molding promote optimal production output and prevent any buildup of residual stresses in the parts from occuring which can lead to warpage, fatigue and cracking.
+Fast pressing cycles, with pressing speeds upwards of 190 inches per minute, promote optimal production output and prevent any buildup of residual stresses in the parts from occurring which can lead to warpage, fatigue and cracking.